stefalda/react-localization/README.md

 Simple module to localize the React interface using the same syntax used in the [ReactNativeLocalization module](https://github.com/stefalda/ReactNativeLocalization/).

-## React 19 or previous versions
+## React 19 support

-Version 2.0 has been recreated to support React 19.
-If you work with previous versions you can use version 1.x.
+Version 2.0 has been recreated to support React 19, removing babel and adding vite tooling.

+If you work with previous versions of react you can use version 1.x.

 ### Note about version 1.x